 Will you accept cash/check, tracking in-person payments and “promises to pay”?
 Will you only accept debit/credit?
 Or accept all of the above?

 Determining the accepted forms of payment is only one part of the decision.
-You’ll need to find a trusted payment processor (PayPal, Stripe, WePay) and enter the organization’s banking information to be able to accept any orders.
+You’ll need to setup a payment processor (Stripe) and enter the organization’s banking information to be able to accept any orders.

 It’s even better if there can be an emailed receipt post-checkout with pertinent information.